7oukiW7rairi/data-grid/README.md

 # Data Grid plugin
-VanillaJS data table plugin
+Native JAVASCRIPT data table

 `DataGrid` is dynamic table for presenting large data.
 It has all the features you would expect from a table but in a light package with _no external dependencies_.
 The table was designed to be flexible and light.

 It was built for modern browsers and internet explorer 10+ using Javascript, CSS3 and HTML5.
+As usual this is not a Plugin and there's no NPM module for it, if you want to use it you will need to get your hands dirty(with the code).

 ## Features
 - Fetch data from server
 - Handle large data sets
-- Expressive Header and Cell Templates
 - Horizontal & Vertical Scrolling
 - Column Reordering & Resizing  (in progress)
-- Integrated Pager
+- Integrated Pager (in progress)
-- Row Selection ( Single, Multi, Checkbox )
+- Row Selection ( Single, Multi )
 - Fixed AND Fluid height
 - Left and Right Column Pinning
 - Light codebase / No external dependencies